GeorgeLapp/Shaker-Snack-Demo/back/README.md

 - `PORT` - port to bind the HTTP server.
 Defaults to `4000`.
 - `ALLOWED_ORIGIN` - CORS header value for `Access-Control-Allow-Origin`.
 Defaults to `*`.
-- `PRODUCTS_DB_PATH` - optional absolute or relative path to the SQLite database with product details.
-Defaults to `../DB/products_db.db` relative to the project root.
+- `GOODS_DB_PATH` - optional absolute or relative path to the `goods.db` SQLite database with the product catalog.
+Defaults to `../Telemetry/goods.db` relative to the project root.
+- `PRODUCTS_DB_PATH` - legacy override for the database path (kept for backwards compatibility).
 - `STATIC_MEDIA_ROOT` - optional absolute or relative path to the directory with media assets.
 Defaults to `../SnackMedia` relative to the project root.
 - `STATIC_ROUTE_PREFIX` - public URL prefix used to expose static assets.
 Defaults to `/media`.
 - `VENDING_CONTROLLER_API_URL` - base URL of the hardware controller HTTP API (for example `http://127.0.0.1:3000/api/v1`).
 Defaults to that local URL.